 We have always worked to introduce effective change, such as planning activities in the development selector.
-Eminence may be one one of the first organizations to take advantage of social media.
-We create opportunities for home based work, and allow working mothers to bring in their young children to work.
-We have babysitting facilities on site, that allow for working mothers to remain in their field, while having the safety of their children cared for at the same location.
-In 2004, we are one of the first community based NCD based program services available.
+Eminence may be one of the first organizations to take advantage of social media.
+We create opportunities for home-based work and allow working mothers to bring in their young children to work.
+We have babysitting facilities on-site, that allow for working mothers to remain in their field while having the safety of their children cared for at the same location.
+In 2004, we are one of the first community-based NCD-based program services available.

-After its inception, Eminence conducted a baseline survey of Integrated Nutrition Program (INP) in 2004 for Plan International.
-When we began analysing the data, we noticed there was a high number of overweight women in the rural areas.
+After its inception, Eminence conducted a baseline survey of the Integrated Nutrition Program (INP) in 2004 for Plan International.
+When we began analyzing the data, we noticed there was a high number of overweight women in the rural areas.
 The report included the existing underweight and overweight among the women of the INP implementation areas of the Northern side of Bangladesh.
 This was the first time Bangladesh found a report to address the double burden of malnutrition.
-After its dissemination, HKI and ICDDRB reanalysed their existing data, to find the same existing trend of malnutrition.
-Our INP survey was a change maker in the world of nutrition for Bangladesh.
+After its dissemination, HKI and ICDDRB reanalyzed their existing data, to find the same existing trend of malnutrition.
+Our INP survey was a change-maker in the world of nutrition for Bangladesh.

 In 2008, Eminence became a member of the Technical Committee for Bangladesh Urban Health Survey.
 It was conducted by NIPORT (National Institution of Population of Operation and Research and Training) and funded by USAID.
 In the technical committee meeting, Eminence team members argued successfully to include NCDs in the urban health surveys.
 Most technical committee members opposed the idea.
 Dr. ShamsulArifeen and Dr. Kamta Jamil accepted our points to include these in the guidelines.
 This was the first time Bangladesh included NCDs (diabetes and hypertension) related data in their urban health surveys.
 Then our continued advocacy towards USAID helped Dr. Kamta Jamil to include NCDs in the Bangladesh Demographic and Health Survey (BDHS) in 2013.
 From here out the BDHS has always continued to include NCDs in their data collection.